 The Aged Care Navigator program tests a broad range of services, activities and measures that support people to learn more about Government supported aged care programs and how to access them.
 People who use the services will be asked about their experience.
 (Read more about Aged Care Navigators in the NT).

-COTA NT organise classes specifically catering for a seniors such as Tai Chi, Seated Aerobics and Pilates.
+COTA NT organise classes specifically catering for a seniors such as Seated Aerobics and Pilates.
 Class participants are asked for a small donation to cover instructors’ fee.
 COTA NT pays all other associated expenses.
-Sponsorship is sought for these programs which would enable COTA to improve its facilities such as an instructor’s stage, roaming microphone and equipment such as mats and rollers.
 (Read more about Fit for Life and scheduled activities).

-This is a series of workshops and information sessions designed to give seniors the information they need to make the best decisions in regard to a number of issues including: health, fitness, nutrition, finance, cyber security, safety, retirement planning, advance personal plans (making living will), first aid and more.
+Workshops and information sessions designed to give seniors the information they need to make the best decisions in regard to: health, fitness, nutrition, finance, cyber security, safety, retirement planning, advance personal plans (making living will), first aid and more.
 (Read more about Knowledge for Life and scheduled activities).

-This program is funded by the Territory government and enables seniors from diverse multicultural backgrounds to stay connected with their communities, engage socially with speakers of their first language and feel valued for their past and ongoing contribution to community life.
+This program enables seniors from diverse multicultural backgrounds to stay connected with their communities, engage socially with speakers of their first language and feel valued for their past and ongoing contribution to community life.
 MASP includes: Italian, Portugese and Timorese seniors’ group outings led by volunteers and supported by COTA volunteer drivers, multicultural luncheons and activities.
 (Read more about MASP).

 The Partners in Culturally Appropriate Care (PICAC) initiative was developed in 1997.
 The PICAC project was developed to improve the capacity of aged care services to respond to the differing needs of older people in residential aged care facilities from culturally and linguistically diverse backgrounds.
 PICAC is funded by Commonwealth Government.
 (Read more about PICAC and PICAC activities run by COTA NT).

-Volunteers can become speakers for peer education programs.
-They are trained and supported by COTA NT and/or its partners to give talks and provide information to seniors about issues such as health and well-being, basic computer and internet skills, mobile phone usage and internet safety.
+Volunteers can become speakers for peer education programs or facilitate social group activities.
+Peer educators and group facilitators are supported by COTA NT and/or its partners to give talks and provide information to seniors about issues such as health and well-being, basic computer and internet skills, mobile phone usage and internet safety.
 (Read more about the COTA Peer Education program).

 The Seniors Card is a free card providing transport concessions and participating business discounts on a range of goods and services.
 To be eligible you must be a resident of the Territory, 60 years of age or over, and not working more than a set numbers of hours per week in paid employment.
 The Seniors Card program has been managed by COTA NT since February 2018 on behalf of the Northern Territory Government.
 (Visit the NT Seniors Card website for more information).